 Following assessment, a TUE certificate or rejected TUE decision form will be issued to you (confirming any relevant reasons for the rejection decision or conditions associated with the granted TUE).
 This certificate or decision is also maintained in ADAMS.

-If you have an existing TUE that must be recognized by a new ADO (for example, if you move from the national level to the international level of competition and now need your International Federation to recognize the TUE), the granting ADO may authorize access to your TUE to this new ADO via ADAMS.
+If you have an existing TUE that must be recognized by a new ADO (for example, if you move from the national level to the international level of competition and now need your International Federation to recognize the TUE), the granting ADO will need to authorize access to your complete TUE file (including the diagnosis and supporting medical information) to this new ADO via ADAMS.